SAP-samples/kyma-runtime-extension-samples/keda-cron-scaler/README.md

 ### View the events

-Check the events during the trigger start or end time.
-Here you can see KEDA scaling down the replicas
+Check the events occurring at the start or end time of the trigger.
+In the following example, you can see KEDA scaling down the replicas:

 ```shell
 kubectl -n ${NS} get events